nfttoken/oychain/README.md

 Thank you for considering to help out with the source code!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

-If you'd like to contribute to KCC, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to OYchain, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.

 Please make sure your contributions adhere to our coding guidelines: